Creatorpravin/Learning/JS doc.md

 **14.0.2 Definition**
   - A higher-order function is a function that either takes a function as one of its parameters or returns a function (or both.)

 **14.0.3 Abstract**

   - Here is one way of visually thinking about the pattern of a high-order function.
-It exists as a higher level th**inking.
+It exists as a higher level thinking.

 **14.0.4 Iterators**
  - The Array.map method is one of the most common higher-order functions.
 It takes a function to run on every item in the array.
 Then it returns a modified copy